Qualitative Research Methods: Techniques, Types & Examples

 • Small or Unrepresentative Samples:

-Because qualitative studies often work with fewer participants, there is a risk of overgeneralizing from limited data.
+Qualitative studies often work with fewer participants.
+There is a risk of overgeneralizing from limited data.
 A single dominant voice can skew conclusions if not balanced with diverse perspectives.

 • Misinterpretation of Meaning:

 Participants’ words are context-dependent.
-Without cultural, linguistic, or emotional sensitivity, researchers may draw incorrect inferences especially in multi-market studies.
+Without cultural, linguistic, or emotional backgrounds, researchers may draw incorrect inferences in multi-market studies.

 • Data Overload: